sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 ---

 Code search helps you find *matching lines in code*.
 That helps, but it's often not enough, especially as your codebase gets more complex.
-You need to know who wrote that code, or the top usage patterns of a function, or which repositories use it, etc. {/* I limited this to things Sourcegraph 4.0 does.
-There's a lot of awesome stuff we can do in the future, but I wanted to stay grounded in the present here. */}  Sourcegraph will increasingly help you find these kinds of *answers* in code&mdash;and in metadata from all your dev tools that know stuff about code.
+You need to know who wrote that code, or the top usage patterns of a function, or which repositories use it, etc. Sourcegraph will increasingly help you find these kinds of *answers* in code&mdash;and in metadata from all your dev tools that know stuff about code.

 We call this a code intelligence platform (motto: *"answers, not just matching lines"*), and you can see [Sourcegraph 4.0](/blog/enterprise-cloud) taking the first steps toward that vision, beyond just code search.